Land driller Patterson-UTI swings to quarterly loss

-(Reuters) - Land rig provider Patterson-UTI Energy Inc (PTEN.O) swung to a quarterly loss as oil and gas producers cut back on drilling amid a steep drop in crude prices.
+July 23 (Reuters) - Land rig provider Patterson-UTI Energy Inc swung to a quarterly loss as oil and gas producers cut back on drilling amid a steep drop in crude prices.

 The company reported a net loss of about $19 million, or 13 cents per share, in the second quarter ended June 30, compared with a profit of $54.3 million, or 37 cents per share, a year earlier.
 The company also posted a profit in the first quarter.